onkar895/E-commerce-Website/Readme.md

 👔 Male Fashion E-commerce Website
 A fully responsive and modern e-commerce website designed for men's fashion, built using HTML, CSS, and JavaScript.
 This project delivers a seamless shopping experience with an elegant UI, interactive features, and smooth performance across all devices.

-✨ Features
+✨ Features:
-✅ Fully Responsive Design – Optimized for desktops, tablets, and mobile devices.
+- Fully Responsive Design – Optimized for desktops, tablets, and mobile devices.
-✅ Modern UI/UX – Stylish and intuitive design and smooth animations for an engaging shopping experience.
+- Modern UI/UX – Stylish and intuitive design and smooth animations for an engaging shopping experience.
-✅ Product Listings – Well-structured product cards with images, prices, and details.
+- Product Listings – Well-structured product cards with images, prices, and details.

 🛠️ Technologies Used
-HTML – For structuring web pages
+- HTML – For structuring web pages
-CSS – For styling and responsiveness
+- CSS – For styling and responsiveness
-JavaScript – For interactivity and dynamic behavior
+- JavaScript – For interactivity and dynamic behavior

 📸 Screenshots